 **Update** Bram was adopted shortly after this blog was posted!
-Thanks Outdoors Beginner readers!
+Thanks Outdoor Beginner readers!

 Dogs have a way of making everything more fun, so it’s not surprising that #adventuredog has become a thing.
 I’ve seen several lists of the “Best Adventure Dog Breeds,” and for some reason, shelter dogs have yet to make a list.
 Shelter dogs are near and dear to my heart as an animal lover and volunteer at the Denver Animal Shelter, and I want to help spread the shelter dog love!